CommunitySolidServer/CommunitySolidServer/documentation/markdown/usage/identity-provider.md

 ### handler

 Here you determine which features of account management are available.
-`default.json` allows everything, `disabled.json` completely disabled account management, and the other options disable account and/or pod creation.
+`default.json` allows everything, `disabled.json` completely disables account management, and the other options disable account and/or pod creation.

 ### pod